openNDS/openNDS/docs/source/customize.rst

   uci commit opennds

-The Default Click and Go Splash Page
+The Legacy Click and Go Splash Page
 ************************************

+The legacy Click to Continue html splash page is deprecated and disabled.
+It will be removed entirely in later releases.

-Enabled by setting option login_option_enabled = "0" (default)
+To allow time for migration, this can be re-enabled by setting options: allow_legacy_splash = '1' and login_option_enabled = "0" (default)

-The default default splash page can be found at:
+ The legacy splash page can be found at:

   ``/etc/opennds/htdocs/splash.html``